wats0n/install-chisel-win10/README.md

 	> Please, preserve lots of free space on C disk for Ubuntu installation and setup packages.
 Because no options for Ubuntu installer (lxrun.exe) to change installation directory.
 ### Install Steps
 1. Install Bash on Ubuntu on Windows [RefLink](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
-    * Manual update by following commands in order:
+    * Manual update Ubuntu by following commands in order:
     > ```bash
     > #Require password if not logging as root
     > sudo apt-get update #update package information